 The Board is responsible for the adequacy and effectiveness of the system of internal controls in place at the Bank.
 However, such a system is designed to manage the Bank’s key areas of risk within an acceptable risk profile, rather than to eliminate the risk of failure to achieve business objectives of the Bank.
 Accordingly, the system of internal controls can only provide reasonable but not absolute assurance against material misstatements of management and financial information and records or against financial losses or fraud.

-The Board has established an ongoing process for identifying, evaluating, and managing the significant risks faced by the Bank and this process has been in place for the year under review which includes enhancing the system of internal controls as and when there are changes to the business environment or regulatory guidelines.
+The Board has established an ongoing process for identifying, evaluating and managing the significant risks faced by the Bank and this process has been in well in place for many years which includes enhancing the system of internal controls as and when there are changes to business environment or regulatory guidelines.
 The process is regularly reviewed by the Board and accords with the “Guidance for Directors of Banks on the Directors’ Statement on Internal Control” issued by CA Sri Lanka.
 The Board has assessed the internal controls taking into account all main principles for the assessment of internal control system as given in that guidance.

 The Board is of the view that the system of internal controls in place over financial reporting is sound and adequate to provide reasonable assurance regarding the reliability of financial reporting, and that the preparation of Financial Statements for external purposes is in accordance with relevant accounting principles and regulatory requirements.

 The management assists the Board in the implementation of the Board’s policies and procedures on risks and controls by identifying and assessing the risks faced, and in the design, operation and monitoring of suitable internal controls to mitigate and control these risks.

 Key features of the process adopted in applying and reviewing the design and effectiveness of the internal control system on financial reporting

 The key processes that have been established in reviewing the adequacy and integrity of the system of internal controls with respect to financial reporting include the following: